Selina Lo

 Selina Lo (born 29 January 1994) is a British actress.
-She is known for roles in films including ‘Guan Yin’ in Joe Carnahan's Boss Level, and ‘The Gasp’ in David Bruckner's Hellraiser.
-She will also appear in season 2 of Lord of the Rings: The Rings of Power.
+Her film roles include Guan Yin in Joe Carnahan's Boss Level (2020) and The Gasp in David Bruckner's Hellraiser (2022).
+She also appeared in season 2 of Lord of the Rings: The Rings of Power.

 Early life

 Lo is of Chinese descent.
 In addition to performing, Lo was interested in martial arts growing up.
 She gave up the hobby after a knee injury.
 She trained in acting at the Sylvia Young Theatre School and the Liverpool Institute for Performing Arts (LIPA).